TroyFletcher/terminal-pomodoro/README.md

 ## Features
 1. Easy to read clock
-2. Distracting "alarm" when time runs out
+2. Randomly colored distracting "alarm" when time runs out
 3. Runs entirely in a terminal window
 4. Exits very gracefully with Ctrl+C
 5. Easy to update!
 (Just change the script yourself!)